Clubhouse launches Android app as downloads plummet

 The long anticipated Android launch is expected to reach more new users globally.
 The Android version will reach other English-speaking markets and then the rest of the globe days and weeks after the U.S. market beta launch.

-In January, Twitter Inc (TWTR.N) said that it will introduce a new feature to let users charge admission to their live audio chat rooms in its "Spaces" feature, as the company seeks to court more content creators.
-It has been available to Android users since March. read more
+In January, Twitter Inc said that it will introduce a new feature to let users charge admission to their live audio chat rooms in its “Spaces” feature, as the company seeks to court more content creators.
+It has been available to Android users since March.

+Reporting by Nandakumar D in Bengaluru and Elizabeth Culliford in New York; Editing by Kenneth Li and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.